relativityone/server-integrationpoints-integrationpoints/README.md

 The workspace-to-workspace workflow was originally designed as a part of [Relativity Integration Points (RIP)](https://git.kcura.com/projects/IN/repos/integrationpoints/browse).
 Relativity Sync is currently packaged with RIP and is still only differentiated as a separate flow within it.

-Relativity Sync will add the following features to the old RIP workflow:
+Relativity Sync will add a few features to the old RIP workflow:

-- Cancellation and retry of jobs
 - Batching and parallel imports
 - Interfaces to receive detailed job progress reporting